Skippy the Bush Kangaroo: The Adventures of Skippy

 The series was revived in 1992 as the short-lived The Adventures of Skippy.
-This revival series focused on the now adult Sonny Hammond (played by Andrew Clarke) – having followed in his father's footsteps by becoming a ranger at a wildlife park – who now had his own family and a pet kangaroo named Skippy.
+This revival series focused on the now-adult Sonny Hammond (played by Andrew Clarke) – having followed in his father's footsteps by becoming a ranger at a wildlife park – who now had his own family and a pet kangaroo named Skippy.

-This version also aired on Animal Planet in 1997, and is currently airing in the U.S. on TBN's Smile of a Child TV children's network until 2019.
+In the U.S., this version also aired on Animal Planet in 1997, and also on TBN's Smile of a Child children's network until 2019.

-The complete series of 39 episodes has been released on DVD by Umbrella Entertainment.
+A series of 39 episodes has been released on DVD by Umbrella Entertainment.

 Later history

 In 1998, an animated spin-off series was produced, known as Skippy: Adventures in Bushtown.
 It featured a version of Skippy, portrayed as a male, anthropomorphic kangaroo, working as a park ranger.

 In 1999, Skippy starred in advertisements for the chocolate confectionery Rolo Cookies.

 In September 2008, actor Tony Bonner sued the production company seeking residuals from merchandising and DVD sales from the series.

 On 17 September 2009, a documentary Skippy: Australia's First Superstar was broadcast on the ABC in Australia and the BBC in the UK.
 The documentary was produced by Western Australian-based documentary production company Electric Pictures.